HL7/bulk-data/input/pagecontent/submit.md

 If there are resources to return, the Data Consumer SHALL populate the `output` section of the manifest with one or more files that contain FHIR resources.
 Each item in the `output` section SHOULD include `manifestUrl` to link the returned file back to the submitted manifest.
 A single `manifestUrl` may be referenced from multiple items in the `output` section.

-If the Data Consumer wishes to indicate to the Data Provider that resources included as part of the submission should be removed by the Data Provider, the Data Consumer MAY populate the `deleted` section with one or more files containing FHIR transaction Bundles.
+If the Data Consumer wishes to indicate that resources included as part of the submission be removed by the Data Provider, the Data Consumer MAY populate the `deleted` section with one or more files containing FHIR transaction Bundles.
 Each line in such a file SHALL contain a FHIR `Bundle` with a type of `transaction` containing one or more `entry` items that reflect a deleted resource.
 In each entry, `request.url` and `request.method` SHALL be populated and `request.method` SHALL be set to `DELETE`.
 Resources that appear in `deleted` SHALL NOT also appear in `output`.

 When the status response is returned incrementally, including when a partial status manifest is returned with an HTTP status of `202 Accepted`, the Data Consumer MAY populate the `link` section with a single object containing a `relation` field with a value of `next`, and a `url` field pointing to the location of another status manifest.
 All fields in the linked manifest SHALL be populated with the same values as the manifest with the link, apart from the `output`, `deleted`, and `link` arrays.